Writ of Habeas Corpus

 Hague Convention on the Civil Aspects of International Child Abduction

 The Hague Convention is an international treaty which has been signed by the United States, Canada, most countries in Central and South America, throughout Europe, much of the Middle East, Australia and South Africa.
 Participating countries allow for a quick method to return a child who has been wrongfully taken to another country for resolution of the custody dispute.
-You can read more on this topic in an article written by Paola Arzu Stange titled: The Hague Convention: An Overview of the Treaty, Enforcement, and Alternatives

 The Parental Kidnapping Protection Act